-Develop and implement an education strategy to address wetlands functions, values, the Wetlands Management, Regulatory, and Watershed Plans, and the need to restore and protect wetlands.
-Targeted audiences should include local governments, schools, the general public, landowners, and professional, civic, and interest groups.
+Develop and implement an education strategy to address wetlands functions and values; the wetlands management, regulatory, and watershed plans; and the need to restore and protect wetlands.
+Target audiences should include local governments, schools, the general public, landowners, and professional, civic, and interest groups.

-Cost: Introduction of non-indigenous species program: \$200,000-\$300,000 annually for each affected agency; fish and wildlife monitoring programs: \$250,000 annually; wetlands: \$200,000 annually
+Cost: Introduction of non-native invasive species program: \$200,000-\$300,000 annually for each affected agency

+Fish and wildlife and habitat monitoring programs: \$250,000 annually

+Wetlands: \$200,000 annually